THIS DATE IN NHL HISTORY, APRIL 16:

 1961: The Chicago Blackhawks end a 23-year championship drought by defeating the Red Wings 5-1 in Detroit in Game 6 of the Final.
 After eliminating the five-time defending champion Canadiens in the Semifinals, the Blackhawks split the first four games against Detroit, but win 6-3 in Game 5 at Chicago Stadium before becoming the only road team to win a game in the series.
 The only drawback for the victorious Blackhawks is that they can't get back to Chicago to celebrate; their flight home is cancelled because of a snowstorm.

 1991: Esa Tikkanen won't let the Edmonton Oilers' dynasty come to an end just yet.
 Tikkanen completes a hat trick by scoring at 6:58 of overtime to give Edmonton a 5-4 victory against the Calgary Flames in Game 7 of the Smythe Division Semifinals.
-The Oilers trail 3-0, rally for a 4-3 lead, then see their archrival tie the game late in the third period on a goal by Ron Stern.
+The Oilers trail 3-0, rally to take a 4-3 lead, then see their archrival tie the game late in the third period on a goal by Ronnie Stern.
 However, Tikkanen scores again to become the second player in NHL history to have a hat trick, including an overtime goal, in a series-deciding victory.
 However, the defending Stanley Cup champs lose to the Los Angeles Kings in the second round, ending their run of five championships in seven seasons.

 2003: Ed Belfour's goaltending heroics go for naught when Mark Recchi scores his second goal of the game at 53:54 of overtime to give the Philadelphia Flyers a 3-2 win against Toronto at Air Canada Centre in Game 4 of the Eastern Conference Quarterfinals.
 Belfour makes 72 saves before Recchi's wrist shot hits his stick and trickles over the goal line.
 Belfour finishes one save short of the playoff record set by Kelly Hrudey of the New York Islanders in 1987.

-2014: Brandon Sutter scores the tiebreaking goal at 8:18 of the third period to give the Pittsburgh Penguins a 4-3 victory against the Columbus Blue Jackets in Game 1 of the Eastern Conference First Round at Consol Energy Center.
+2014: Brandon Sutter scores the tiebreaking goal at 8:18 of the third period to give the Penguins a 4-3 victory against the Columbus Blue Jackets in Game 1 of the Eastern Conference First Round at Consol Energy Center.
 He scores on a 2-on-1 break and becomes the seventh member of the Sutter family to score a game-winning goal in the playoffs.